 IS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 1.
-Effective arrangements should be in place to establish a regional programme of pathology transformation. programme of pathology transformation with representation on the Regional Network Board, Specialty Fora, LIMS Steering Group, LIMS Project Group, Keele Benchmarking Group, Digital Pathology Group, Regional Workforce Group and Regional ALMS Procurement Group.
+Effective arrangements should be in place to establish a regional programme of pathology transformation.
+Trust responses should demonstrate how they are supporting delivery of regional pathology transformation programme objectives, which are broadly as follows: To enable managerial reform, including necessary regional standardisation; To ensure future workforce & service sustainability; To further develop the quality, performance & regulatory framework for pathology; To develop a strategy for Pathology to support delivery of effective clinical services; To procure & implement replacement regional LIMS, blood production and tracking systems, and an interim digital pathology solution. programme of pathology transformation with representation on the Regional Network Board, Specialty Fora, LIMS Steering Group, LIMS Project Group, Keele Benchmarking Group, Digital Pathology Group, Regional Workforce Group and Regional ALMS Procurement Group.
 There are also a number of pathology modernisation projects going on within the Trust.
-For example, cellular pathology services have consolidated from two sites to one site during the year with a tender awarded to modernise the equipment and goods 2.
-Effective arrangements should be in place to make the best use of resources in surgical and related specialties. ensure that existing effective use of EUS policy is in place Plastics and Burns Service.
+For example, cellular pathology services have consolidated from two sites to one site during the year with a tender awarded to modernise the equipment and goods and services.
+2. Effective arrangements should be in place to make the best use of resources in surgical and related specialties.
+Trusts should demonstrate plans to ensure that existing effective use of resources guidance is being adhered to.
+Trust should also provide plans, subject to consultation, on the proposed expansion of this guidance in 2018/19.
+EUS policy is in place Plastics and Burns Service.
 The Trust will discuss any expansion of the 'effective use of resources' guidance.

-IS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG 3.
+ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE 3.
 Effective arrangements should be in place in primary and community care settings to minimise the need for patients to be referred by GPs to hospital consultants for specialist assessment.
 Trust responses should confirm that they will continue to engage with and support the regional scheduled care reform process, working with appropriate partners, to support the development of new enhanced services in primary and community care settings in a range of specialities including: • Minor Surgery • Gastroenterology • ENT • Gynaecology • Dermatology • Dermatology • MSK/Pain Management • Trauma & Orthopaedics • Cardiology • Neurology • Urology • Ophthalmology • Vascular surgery • Vasectomy The Trust will continue to engage and support the regional scheduled care reform process.
 Trust clinicians and managers are actively contributing in working groups related to a number of specialties 4.
 Effective arrangements should be in place at the interface between primary and secondary care, organised around the needs of patients with effective communication between GPs and hospital consultants.
 Trust responses should confirm that they will continue to engage with and support the regional scheduled care reform process, working with appropriate partners, to include further roll out of e-referral and e-triage arrangements.
 Actions should improve the efficiency and effectiveness of outpatients, The Trust will continue to engage with and support the regional scheduled care process and is rolling out the implementation of e-triage and e-referral.